veereshkatageri/doc-as-code/user_guide/source/prerequisites.rst

     netsh winhttp show proxy

-- Run the following command to install chocolatey
+- Run the following command to install Chocolatey

 .. code-block:: bash

     .\ChocolateyInstallNonAdmin.ps1

-- If installation is successful, the chocolatey version can be verified by running the following \
+- If installation is successful, the Chocolatey version can be verified by running the following \
   command

 .. code-block:: bash